-An Environmental Management Strategy (EMS, UGL 2022) has been prepared in accordance with C1 of the Conditions of Approval (COA) for the Project.
+An Environmental Management Strategy (EMS) has been prepared in accordance with C1 of the Conditions of Approval (CoA) for the Project.
 The Strategy is an overarching framework detailing the environmental management for all stages of the Project to be undertaken by Transgrid, including this CEMP and relevant subplans.
 The EMS outlines the responsibilities and requirements of environmental management for Transgrid's contractors.

-UGL Projects Division (UGL) has been engaged on behalf of Transgrid to undertake the Project.
-This Construction Environmental Management Plan (CEMP) has been prepared to outline and describe how UGL will comply with the Project EMS, environmental assessment documents and approvals during the construction of the Project.
-Additionally, it outlines how UGL will minimise environmental risks and achieve environmental outcomes associated with the Project by providing a structured approach to ensure appropriate mitigation measures and controls are implemented.
+The PC has been engaged on behalf of Transgrid to undertake the Project.
+This Construction Environmental Management Plan (CEMP) has been prepared to outline and describe how the PC will comply with the Project EMS, environmental assessment documents and approvals during the construction of the Project.
+Additionally, it outlines how the Contractor will minimise environmental risks and achieve environmental outcomes associated with the Project by providing a structured approach to ensure appropriate mitigation measures and controls are implemented.

-UGL has a legal and moral obligation to manage the environmental compliance requirements associated with the performance of all works.
-UGL does this using their Environmental Management System which is located within the UGL Management System (UGLMS).
+The PC has a legal and moral obligation to manage the environmental compliance requirements associated with the performance of all works.
+The PC will do this using their Environmental Management System which is located within the UGL Management System (UGLMS).
 The UGL EMS has been externally certified and maintained in compliance with AS/NZS/ISO 14001:2016.